nhecht/blueprints-learn.en/help/blueprints/vertical-blueprints/travel-hospitality.md

 ## Adobe approach

 * Integrated Adobe Experience Platform into their existing technology stack to deliver cross-solution customer interactions.
-* Activated Real-Time Customer Data Platform and Customer Journey Analytics to provide ongoing analysis and personalized customer profiles.
+* Activated Real-time Customer Data Platform and Customer Journey Analytics to provide ongoing analysis and personalized customer profiles.
 * Developed a holistic view of its customer journey to support effective marketing attribution and resource allocation.
 * Responded COVID-19 with a strategy that has prepared its business while continuing to engage its customers.